PizzaGod873/VFCB-encoder/README.md

 # VFCB-encoder
-Vowel forward consonant backwards
+Vowel forward consonant backward
 Basic encoder by me
-All you need is a software to run the code.
+All you need is software to run the code.